evolution-linux/evolution-docs/src/config/services/logging.md

 ### Other syslog daemons

-The Void repositories also include packages for `rsyslog` and `metalog`.
+The EvolutionOS repositories also include packages for `rsyslog` and `metalog`.